How to Start a House Cleaning Business: Everything You Need to Know

 When you're starting a cleaning business, your image means a lot.
 Keep it clean and consistent to reflect the type of work customers can expect.

 If you need help with starting a house cleaning business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.